convergedmachine/Cross-D-Conv/README.md

 ## Overview

-Cross-D Conv introduces a groundbreaking method that enables seamless weight transfer between 2D and 3D convolution operations through Fourier domain phase shifting[1].
-This solution addresses the common challenge in biomedical imaging where 3D data, while more applicable, is scarce compared to abundant 2D samples[1].
+Cross-D Conv introduces a method that enables seamless weight transfer between 2D and 3D convolution operations through Fourier domain phase shifting.
+This solution addresses the common challenge in biomedical imaging where 3D data, while more applicable, is scarce compared to abundant 2D samples.

 ## Key Features